 Referrals that sign up for your product or service from what customers said about you are very important.
 They not only improve your relationship with your existing customer who gave you a glowing review, but also set you on a good tone relationship-wise with your new referral customer.

-Relationships are fostered between people.
-You have to put a face to your business in every aspect.
-You have to personalise your communication.
+The relationships you build with your brand are valuable.
+You have to put a face to your brand name in every aspect.
+In order to do this, you have to personalize your communication.
 While robots are cool and all, no one really appreciates talking to a robot or a person who sounds like a robot especially when their money is on the line.

 Also, robots are really dumb!
 I mean, we’ve seen how dumb Siri can be some times!

-It is important for you to personalise communication between your business and customers.
+It is important for you to personalize communication between your business and customers.
 When they need help, let a real person talk to them, understand them, and tell them the way forward.
-It will strengthen the ties with your customers better.
+This will strengthen the ties with your customers.

 6. Improve your Product